nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 #### Specifications

-* Tags, as defined by the `Tag` class, are alphanumeric, single-word identifiers without spaces.
+* Tags, as defined by the `Tag` class, are alphanumeric characters with or without spaces, and repeated tags in the command are added as a single tag.
 * The deletion of tags is performed by specifying the tags to be removed for a particular patient.
 * Tags should match exactly with the existing tags of the patient.
 * If a patient has the tag(s) provided in the command, they will be removed.
 This operation is counted as a successful deletion.